 Feeding and digestion in Amoeba is a well-studied, classic model for understanding nutrition and cell biology.
 This page described its definition, main steps, special features, and real-world applications.
 Use these insights for your next exam, project, or to appreciate life’s complexity—even in the tiniest cells.

-8. What happens to undigested food in Amoeba?
+5. What is a food vacuole in Amoeba?